-The Graham-Cassidy bill would severely cut major existing coverage and consumer protections, leaving those with pre-existing conditions especially vulnerable

-This bill creates an illusion that states will be able to adopt individual healthcare reform when, in reality, it will strip away consumer protection guarantees, especially for vulnerable Americans, and tie the hands of states by drastically reducing funding.
-The bill would allow states to eliminate or modify key consumer protections, disregarding the fact that the need for access to affordable, high-quality, healthcare and coverage is the same no matter where in the U.S. a consumer lives.
+The Graham-Cassidy bill would severely cut major existing coverage and consumer protections, leaving those with pre-existing conditions especially vulnerable to continue these rights will be hamstrung in their efforts by drastically reduced federal funding.
+The bill disregards the fact that the need for access to affordable, high-quality, healthcare and coverage is the same no matter where in the U.S. a consumer lives.
 As a result, consumers with identical demographics and health status, but who live in different states, would have different access to life-saving care based only on lines drawn on a map.
 This difference could be a matter of life and death.